MADHAVAN001/APIRecognition/Readme.txt

 NOTE: Do not change the name of any directory.
 NOTE: The program might take long to run as it iterates k-1 times for each value of k in range 2 to 10.
 To change the value, open TestNER.py and change the relevant part inside kcrossValidation().

-Installing NLTK:
+How to install NLTK:
-1. Run the followinf command in cmd, 'pip install nltk'.
+1. Run the following command in cmd, 'pip install nltk'.
 2. Open python console.
+3. Run the following command, import nltk
-3. Run the command download.nltk()
+4. Run the following command nltk.download('all')
-4. A NLTK Downloader UI will popup.
-5. Download All Packages.

 Output:
 1. The generated test files for each iteration can be found under 'TestFiles' directory.